-The elaboration of bow and arrows is exclusive to men and they are used to hunt various animals that contribute to the food security of the community.
-Among them are the Wanin, which are arrows for hunting animals such as monkeys, birds, and the añuje.
-They are made from pijuayo peach palm wood, deer bones and are tied with cotton threads.
+The elaboration of bows and arrows is exclusive to men, as they are accustomed to hunting various animals, which contribute to the food security of the community.
+Among them are the "Wanin," which are arrows used for hunting animals such as monkeys, birds, and the añuje.
+They are made from pijuayo peach palm wood and deer bones, and are tied with cotton threads.

-The Kespin arrow is made from ungurahui palm tree and is a medium size that is used to hunt smaller animals, such as birds.
-Also, there is the Koa, an arrow with a long and smooth tip made from wanin or pijuayo.
-The intersection between both parts is covered by corn leaves and tied with cotton threads.
-It is characterized by a set of two, three or four small, sharp points which are attached to the larger point, depending on whether they were intended to hunt birds or other animals (Rodriguez, 2020).
+The "Kespin" arrow is made from the ungurahui palm tree and is a medium-sized arrow used for hunting smaller animals, such as birds.
+Also, there is the "Koa," an arrow with a long and smooth tip made from "Wanin" or pijuayo.
+The insert is covered by corn husk and tied with cotton thread.
+It is characterized by a set of two, three, or four small, sharp points that are attached to the larger point, depending on whether they were intended to hunt birds or other animals (Rodriguez, 2020).

 Designs are also applied to the arrow tips, used to pacify the animals they were intending to hunt, thus increasing the effectiveness of their use (Rodriguez, 2020).